-The Grand Canal, located to the south of the site, is referred to as an Artificial Water Body (AWB) by the EPA under the WFD.
-Waterways Ireland assess the biological quality of the Grand Canal, which along the section adjacent to the site during the period 2015 - 2017 was classified as 'Good' quality1.
+The Grand Canal to the south of the site is referred to as an Artificial Water Body (AWB) by the EPA.
+Waterways Ireland assess the biological quality of the Grand Canal, which along the section adjacent to the site during the period 2015 - 2017 was classified as 'Good' quality.